dschenck/easytree/docs/index.rst

 - if the :code:`append` method is called on an undefined node, that node becomes a list-node.
 - if an attribute is called on an undefined node (e.g. :code:`node.name`), or a key is retrieved (e.g. :code:`node["name"]`), that node becomes a dict-node.
-- any value assigned at a node recursively becomes a node, whose type is determined by the type of the given value (list-node for iterables (list, tuple, set), dict-node for dictionaries, value-nodes for other types).
+- any value appended or assigned at a node recursively becomes a node, whose type is determined by the type of the given value (list-node for iterables (list, tuple, set), dict-node for dictionaries, value-nodes for other types).

 Example:
 ::